 While not a very popular method, it is still being marketed as a “hack” to unclog drains.
 The thought behind this method is that, when hair and other things get stuck in the drain, it forms a large clump which is unable to pass down the pipe, so it sits there and clogs pipes up!
 This method tries to eliminate physical debris blocking the drain.
 A normal wire hanger is bent straight and passed into the drain to start fishing for debris.
 This method can easily scratch and damage the edges of the pipe and there is a high risk that the muck clogging the drain is pushed further down, causing more problems.
 This method is more gross, and less effective.
 A better method of clearing gunked up pipes would be with a rooter service.

 This method is mostly effective in clogged toilets, but can be used in sinks or other drains.
 The gist of it is that a vacuum seal needs to be made over the drain.
 This can be done by covering the drain with a few layers of clingwrap.
 Then simply flush the toilet.
 This should cause the clingwrap the bulge up as the pressure inside the toilet bowl increased.
 Then gently press down on the bulge, which should essentially create a vacuum-type suction, as with a plunger, and unclog the drain.
 While this doesn’t damage the drain, it also doesn’t eliminate the problem.
 It gives some temporary relief, but the clog will return and requires an expert to unclog it.

 Remember that hacks are only temporary and can be harmful and dangerous to your plumbing.
 When there are signs of clogging or leaking, it is important to get a licensed plumber to come and do proper sewer and drain inspections.
-It is wiser to call one of our fully-licensed plumbers from Art Plumbing, AC & Electric, or give us a call at 1-800-475-1504 today!
+It is wiser to call one of our fully-licensed plumbers from Art Plumbing, Air Conditioning & Electric, or give us a call at 1-800-475-1504 today!